Many basic Git use cases involve a main branch with feature branches periodically merged into the main branch.

 copy over the files to

-git checkout master -- docs/ git commit -am "moved docs from master"
+git checkout main -- docs/ git commit -am "moved docs"

 3. Upload files to GitHub